openqasm/openqasm/source/language/openpulse.rst

    play(tx1, gaussian(...), f1);
   }

+If the ``waveform`` duration is not realizable by the sample rate of the associated ``channel``, the compiler shall raise a compile-time error.

 Capture Instruction
 -------------------

 Acquisition is scheduled by a ``capture`` instruction.
 This is a special ``extern`` function which is specified by a hardware vendor.
 The measurement process is difficult to describe generically due to the wide variety of hardware and measurement methods.
-Like the play instruction, these instructions may only appear inside a ``defcal`` or ``cal`` block.
+Like the ``play`` instruction, these instructions may only appear inside a ``defcal`` or ``cal`` block.

 The only required parameters are the ``channel`` and the ``frame``.

 The following are possible parameters that might be included:

-- A "duration" of type ``length``, if it cannot be inferred from other parameters.
+- A "duration" of type ``duration``, if it cannot be inferred from other parameters.
 - A "filter" of type ``waveform``, which is dot product-ed with the measured IQ to distill the result into a single IQ value